 Initiate deeper thinking by asking seemingly simple questions that open up a complex array of higher order thinking.

-Alex’s examples of a thunk include: “If I ask if I can steal your pen and you say yes, is that stealing?” and “Can I ever step on the same beach twice?”
+Alex’s examples of a thunk include: “If I ask if I can steal your pen and you say yes, is that stealing?” and “can I ever step on the same beach twice?”

 5. ‘Key Questions as Learning Objectives’